An Analysis of the Impact of Gold Open Access Publications in Computer Science: Open Access Publication

 Indeed, the emergence of unethical practices in Gold OA has led to the widespread use of the terms `predatory journal' and `predatory publishers' to describe this phenomenon \cite{grudniewicz2019predatory,oviedo2021journal}.
-A predatory publisher is a publisher whose main motivation is the financial gain that can be derived from a high-volume business model.
+A predatory publisher is a publisher whose main motivation is the financial gain that can be derived from a high-volume OA business model.
 The problem is exacerbated because the demarcation between legitimate and predatory publications is increasingly unclear.
 Publishers such as Hindawi, Frontiers and MDPI, which might have been branded predatory in the past, now host journals in their portfolios that are included in the main research indexing services such as PubMed and Scopus.
 Because of the emergence of this `grey area` between traditional and predatory journals, some publishers are referred to as `grey' rather than `predatory'\cite{siler2020demarcating}.
 The landscape is further complicated because some traditional publishers have set up their own Gold OA journals to benefit from this increasingly lucrative market.
 IEEE Access is perhaps the most visible example of this, and for this reason, in our analysis, we distinguish between traditional IEEE journals and IEEE Access, grouping the latter with other grey publishers such as Hindawi, Frontiers, and MDPI.
+To further complicate things many traditional journals have adopted a hybrid model where papers are published Gold OA subject to an APC.
+Happily, our analysis suggests that there are no quality issues with these OA papers in hybrid journals.